In-depth reviews

 Range details, specs and alternatives

 The Mercedes EQC is a large, luxurious electric SUV that kicked off a wave of new electric models from the German brand.
-It has a number of strong rivals, including the recently-updated Audi Q8 e-tron, as well as the Tesla Model XJaguar I-Pace and BMW iX, plus the new Polestar 3 arriving later this year.
+It has a number of strong rivals, including the recently-updated Audi Q8 e-tron, as well as the Tesla Model XJaguar I-Pace and BMW iX, plus the new Polestar 3 that’s arriving later this year.
 The EQC is one SUV not really designed for off-road adventures, but instead refined and comfortable transport with no tailpipe emissions.

 In terms of specs, there are a few options to choose from.
 As of July 2022, the entry-level Sport version has been dropped, with the range now starting with popular AMG Line trim.
 This model gets 20-inch wheels, self-levelling air suspension, front and rear LED lights, keyless go, heated seats and Merc’s dual-screen infotainment system.
 Prices start from just under £75,000 – a good chunk more than the recently revised Audi Q8 e-tron.

-For more on the Mercedes EQC, read on for the rest of our in-depth review…
+Click here to see why you can trust DrivingElectric reviews, or for more on the Mercedes EQC, read on for the rest of our in-depth review…

 Most Popular